Who we support

 Quintessentially Foundation

-Quintessentially Foundation is a grant-making and awareness raising charity that has provided over £14m to 50 aspiring charities including The Felix Project, Greenhouse Sports and The Rugby Portobello Trust.
+Quintessentially Foundation is a grant-making and awareness raising charity that has provided over £14m to 50 aspiring charities, including The Felix Project, Greenhouse Sports and The Rugby Portobello Trust.
 Funds have typically been raised by exciting and innovative events including the annual Bike Ride and The Fayre of St James.
-Rory was appointed Chair in 2021 and supports the founder Ben Elliot and CEO Joel Davis.
+Rory was Chair (2021-2024) and supports the founder Ben Elliot, and CEO, Joel Davis.

 Following the pandemic the Foundation has refocused its efforts to support small but ambitious and scalable charities in London that help disadvantaged youth.
 It has launched a Patrons program and actively engages its donors in the works of its partner charities.